Compiling for GPUs

 cuDNN

 A popular set of CUDA libraries not included in the CUDA toolkit is cuDNN.
 On the HPCC, cuDNN is available as a module.
-Search for available versions with
+See the available versions in the cuDNN module listing or search for available versions with

 and choose one which uses a version of CUDA compatible with any other GPU-based work you may be doing.
 See NVIDIA's API reference for which libraries to link against.